AIHelpsSoft/documentations/ModuleInitialScript.md

 This this a documentation for a new version of the module which is not released yet!
 Contact: **@kolomiieys (_telegram_)** for more info.

-## to Get Started
+## Get Started

 1. Include the script in the HTML between tags `<head> </head>`
-2. Then call init method `window.AIHelpsModule.init` and send in is this method settings, see [Property Settings](#setting).
+2. Then call `init` method `window.AIHelpsModule.init` and send in this method settings, see [Property Settings](#setting).
-3. Then call open method `window.AIHelpsModule.open` you can see module on own site.
-If you want close module call `window.AIHelpsModule.close`, More informations about method, see [AIHelpsModule methods](#AIHelpsModule).
+3. Next call `open` method `window.AIHelpsModule.open` you can see module on own site.
+If you want to close module call `window.AIHelpsModule.close`, More informations about method, see [AIHelpsModule methods](#AIHelpsModule).

 ## AIHelpsModule methods <a name="AIHelpsModule"></a>

 ### AIHelpsModule.init

-This method needed to initialization [settings](#setting) to the module.
+This method is needed to initialization [settings](#setting) to the module.
 You can send [settings](#setting) as the argument in this method.
 The other methods will not be work if you first do not call this method.

 Example use: